winjs-dev/winjs-docs/src/en/plugins/cssassetslocal.md

-# CSS 资源本地化
+# CSS Asset Localization

 ![NPM Version](https://img.shields.io/npm/v/%40winner-fed%2Fplugin-css-assets-local?style=flat-square&colorB=646cff)

-组件代码里有可能会依赖一些远程 CDN 的字体文件等，某些情况下网站运行时可能访问不了。该插件提供在构建部署时将 CSS 中的网络资源本地化能力，例如字体文件等。
+Component code may depend on some remote CDN font files, etc., which may be inaccessible when the website is running in certain situations.
+This plugin provides the ability to localize network resources in CSS during build and deployment, such as font files.

-## 开启方式
+## Setup

-1. 安装插件
+1. Install the plugin

 ::: code-group